pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_upgrades/2_versions_details.md

 mysql -upydio -p cells < /tmp/upgrade.sql
 ```

+**WARNING**: Do **not** run this script until you see the warning or error described above: it might corrupt an otherwise perfectly fine instance.

 You can then restart Cells, the errors and warnings should be gone and your migration should run without further issue.

 ## Cells v3